psas/liquid-propellant-engine/README.markdown

-# Design For A Liquid-Fueled Rocket Engine
+# PSAS Liquid-Propellant Engine (LPE) Designs

+## Overview

+PSAS is building a LPE because (1) it's cool and (2) it's part of our 100 km rocket project.
+This project started with a 2015-2016 ME capstone of a 2kN 1/4 scale engine and is building towards a planned 6 kN flight enginer for LV4.

+## Latest information

+TBD

-Repo for the 2015-2016 liquid engine MME capstone.
+## 2015-2016 liquid engine MME capstone.

 Project files to develop a 500 lbf thrust 3D-printed liquid fuel rocket engine with LOX and IPA propellants.
 Here are a few helpful links: